dustinpfister/blog_posts/_posts/nodejs-simple-http-request-get-post-system.md

 This turned out to be yet another interesting project where I just wanted to create a simple script that can be used to quickly set up a static sever, but can also be used to respond to post requests.

 I made the demo project in the from of the middle ware file and the various files that compose the public folder just for the sake of having something to test out that this system is working okay at least.
 However I can not say that it composes any kind of real project when it comes to having some kind of real project based off of this.
 However so far I would say that the question of making a real project with this might just involve making a far more advanced middle ware file, or perhaps a collection of files to compose the back end system.
+There is developing some kind of crude yet effective authentication system, and doing much more then it comes to public and private assets that will be read and edited for a project.